ak112022/ak112022/README.md

 - 👋 Hi, I’m @ak112022
-- 👀 I’m interested in cooking , identities and security
+- 👀 I’m interested in cooking , identities and cybersecurity

 <!---
 ak112022/ak112022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.